 Health and Safety Plan

-Updated February 2024
+Updated August 2024

 Anyone who has symptoms of infectious illness must stay home.
 Symptoms can include fever, chills, sore throat, cough, difficulty breathing, fatigue, body aches, headache, loss of taste or smell, congestion or runny nose, nausea or vomiting, and diarrhea.
 Children who develop symptoms at school will be sent home and given COVID test kits to take with them.
 Students who have been sick are asked to test before returning to school.

-• Students who are sick with other infectious illnesses such as flu may return to school once they are fever-free for a full 24 hours without medication and symptoms are improving.
+Students who test positive for COVID-19 or are sick with other infectious illnesses such as flu may return to school when all of the following are true:

-• Students who are exposed to COVID in their household may attend school if they have no symptoms and wear a mask indoors for 10 days from the date of last exposure.
+Students who are exposed to COVID or other infectious illnesses such as flu in their household may attend school if they have no symptoms and wear a mask indoors for 5 days from the date of last exposure.

 As always, families with a sick child should work with the school about a return to school plan.
 This policy also applies to staff and their children who attend Synergy School.